Tokelon/tokTales-demos/README.md

 ### Android

-To run a demo project on the Android platform, use the Android SDK tools or manually install the APK file, generated during the build, on the target device.
+To run a project on the Android platform, use the Android SDK tools or manually install the APK file, generated during the build, on the target device.